The Kerrisdale Team

 Steve's area of interest includes treating complex shoulder problems and spinal instabilities.
 He has had success treating a wide variety of clients including national level athletes, rowers, gymnasts, trampolinists, musicians & 'weekend warriors'.

-As a certified Titleist Performance Institute Level 3 Medical Professional (TPI - MP3), Steve also works with golfers of all ages and abilities, assessing and treating any physical and bio-mechanical restrictions that may be contributing to faulty, injury inducing swing mechanics.
-He also uses to the Selective Functional Movement Assessment (SFMA) as a fundamental movement pattern screening tool.
+Certified with Titleist Performance Institute (TPI - MP3) and Racquetfit, Steve also works with golfers and tennis plalyers of all ages and abilities, assessing and treating any physical and bio-mechanical dysfunction that may be contributing to faulty, injury inducing swing and serve mechanics.

 Outside of work: In his spare time, he enjoys cycling, golfing, basketball, ultimate, snowboarding and researching his next flight of travel plans.